 *Championship Season Pass provides access to all championship broadcasts from Fall, Winter or Spring.

-Fall championship events covered by NJCAA TV include Division I and Division III men's and women's soccer along with Division I, II, and III volleyball.
+Winter championship events covered by NJCAA TV include Division I, II, and III men's and women's basketball.
 All NJCAA TV championship broadcasts will be available online at www.njcaatv.com as well as through NJCAA TV dedicated streaming apps on Apple TV, Android TV, Amazon Fire TV and Roku.
 Fans can also download the new NJCAA TV mobile apps for iPhone and Android devices to catch all of their NJCAA championship action on the go.

 Fans will have the ability to engage with NJCAA TV on social media.
 Top plays and highlights from all championships will be posted in near real-time on Twitter @NJCAATV and Facebook.
 Highlights from the 2017 NJCAA Spring Championships drew over 6.0 million impressions on Twitter.